Jude24to25/homeseer-docker/README.md

  -  This repository is not supported, sponsored or directly affiliated with Homeseer ([https://homeseer.com/](https://homeseer.com/)).
  -  We are not responsible for any data lost or systems corrupted!
- -  This is a personal project for testing different ways to implement SavageSoftware's work on a Docker-version of HomeSeer.
+ -  This is a personal project for testing different ways to implement SavageSoftware's AWESOME work on a Docker-version of HomeSeer.
+Primary goals for modifications are as follows:
+    1. Separate out user-definable parameters into a .env file
+    2. Make it easier to specify where sources are being downloaded from (e.g., HomeSeer files come from HomeSeer, etc.)
+    3. Output images to local computer instead of remote repository

 ---